 Liability insurance in California

-Most California drivers purchase a car insurance policy to fulfill their financial responsibility requirement.
-Per state law, all drivers must carry a minimum amount of liability insurance to protect themselves and other drivers on the road.
+Most California drivers purchase an auto insurance policy to fulfill their financial responsibility requirement.
+Per state law, all drivers must carry at least the minimum coverage amount for liability insurance to financially protect themselves and other drivers on the road, which includes the following:

 No, California is not considered a no-fault state.
-In no-fault states, a driver’s insurance company covers the cost of their medical expenses and lost wages after an accident, regardless of who caused the crash.
-In a fault state like California, the at-fault driver’s insurance company is responsible for compensating the other driver for their medical costs.
+In no-fault states, a driver’s insurance company covers the cost of their medical expenses and lost wages after an accident, regardless of who caused the accident.
+In an at-fault state like California, the at-fault driver’s insurance company is responsible for compensating the other driver for the related liability expenses.

 Penalties for driving without insurance in California